 Why Consider this Route

-The road to becoming a doctor is long and winding.
-Many are turned away by unattainable MCAT scores, rigorous GPA requirements, and the overwhelming student debt that US schools require.
-If you have struggled to get flawless marks in school or simply need a break from everyday life, there is another option.
+If you’ve had trouble getting perfect grades or just need a break from daily life, there’s another choice.
 Medical schools in the Caribbean have been training and certifying doctors for decades.
 Here are seven reasons to consider a Caribbean school.

 1.)
 Unique Beauty

-New York has culture.
-Boston has history.
-But only at a medical university in the Caribbean can you relax after exams by immediately going scuba diving through a coral reef or getting some sun on the pristine white beaches.
+You can only unwind after exams in a Caribbean medical university.
+You can do this by scuba diving in a coral reef or enjoying the sun on beautiful white beaches.
 From the dusky beauty of St. John’s to the sparkling splendor of Aruba, each island has unique features worth exploring.

 2.)
 Unrivaled Affordability